Digital-Identity-Labs/smee_feds/README.md

 `SmeeFeds` is a small federation management extension to [Smee](https://github.com/Digital-Identity-Labs/smee) for use in research, testing and development.

-[Smee](https://github.com/Digital-Identity-Labs/smee) has tools for handling the sources of SAML metadata, but nothing to represent the publishers of metadata.
-SmeeFeds add a few tools for handling federations, and includes a large collection of information about research and education federations
+[Smee](https://github.com/Digital-Identity-Labs/smee) has tools for handling the sources of SAML metadata but nothing to represent the publishers of metadata.
+SmeeFeds adds a few tools for handling federations and includes a large collection of information about research and education federations.

 [![Hex pm](http://img.shields.io/hexpm/v/smee_feds.svg?style=flat)](https://hex.pm/packages/smee_feds)
 [![API Docs](https://img.shields.io/badge/api-docs-yellow.svg?style=flat)](http://hexdocs.pm/smee_feds/)